Methodology

 | Sector | Systemic impact across an industry or government sector, affecting multiple organizations or the sector's operational norms. | AI hiring tools creating sector-wide discrimination patterns; regulatory gaps affecting all health AI deployments nationally |

-| Population | Society-wide or affecting a large portion of the Canadian population — or creating conditions that could. | Mass AI surveillance without legal authority; AI-generated election disinformation at national scale |
+| Population | Society-wide or affecting a large portion of the Canadian population, or creating conditions that could. | Mass AI surveillance without legal authority; AI-generated election disinformation at national scale |

 The pipeline

-1. Intake
+1. Monitor

-2. Triage
+2. Filter

-Each report is assessed for:
+Each filtered item is assessed by an LLM for:

 - Scope: Does it involve material AI involvement and a Canada nexus?